Last Updated on June 13, 2023 by Matt Musico

 2019 Season: 18 Home Runs

 Ohtani’s 2019 campaign was once again impacted by injury, as he appeared in just 106 games as a hitter and none as a pitcher while rehabbing from Tommy John surgery.
-He obviously enjoyed another year of double-digit home runs, but his overall production took a slight step back despite getting more plate appearances than the year before.
+He enjoyed another year of double-digit home runs, but his overall production took a slight step back despite getting more plate appearances than the year before.

 His wRC+ dropped down to 120 and his ISO went from .279 to .219.
 It’s not as if he still wasn’t a positive contributor for Los Angeles – his .286/.343/.505 line and 1.7 fWAR certainly suggest he was.